 The story is a little surplus to requirements to be honest.
 The action comes thick and fast and the movie has a feel of the Fast and The Furious series mixed with Battle Royale.

 There isn’t much more to say about this movie.
 Some of the action scenes are very well shot, handy-cam but not zoomed in so you can still see what’s happening.

-The main issue, and this is probably a personal thing, was that I actually wanted the make protagonist, Genji, to fail.
+The main issue, and this is probably a personal thing, was that I actually wanted the main protagonist, Genji, to fail.
 I much preferred the character who was the current leader most likely to unify things Tamao Serizawa, I don’t really know why, he seemed a little more human.